JChirinos3201/MKS65C-FinalProject/README.md

 ## Project Description
 StuyCS-themed Cards Against Humanity clone, written in C as a System Level Programming final project.

+*\* This card pack features 20 "Mr. K" white cards, as well as cards of your other favorite CS teachers!
+Fun for the whole class!*

 ## How to Run:
 #### For both client and server
 1. ```$ git clone <REPO_CLONE_URL>```